neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 Discussions here are likely to be about:

-- Bugs Features Code Distros Enhancements Git
+Bugs, Features, Code, Distros, Enhancements, Git

 **Mailing List Guidelines**